 The Affordable Care Act, also known as Obamacare or the ACA, is a law intended to reform the health care system and make health insurance more affordable.

 Angela graduated from UC Santa Cruz in 1996 with a BA in Spanish.
-She later earned her Bachelor's degree in Nursing from the University of Washington in 2003.
-She joined the team at Hall Health Women's Clinic in 2008.
-In addition to her time here, Angela also works as a hospital labor and delivery nurse.
+She earned her Bachelor's degree in Nursing from the University of Washington in 2003.
+She joined the team of Hall Health Women's Clinic in 2008.
+In addition to being a women's health advocate at Hall Health, Angela has worked as a labor and delivery nurse for 10 years.

 Dr. Micks participates in clinical care, research, and teaching at UW.
-She practices general Ob/Gyn and provides care as a specialist in family planning and contraception.
+She is Board Certified in obstetrics and gynecology and provides care as a specialist in family planning and contraception.